uhuruos/CloverOS/README.md

 - It needs a cloveros.ga mirror that doesn't host the non-free software packages

 ### Does CloverOS have binaries?
+Yes.
 It's a pre-setup Gentoo image with `PORTAGE_BINHOST="https://cloveors.ga" emerge -G package` preset in /etc/portage/make.conf.
-It uses Gentoo for everything (versions, ebuilds, etc.) and gets it from cloveros.ga instead of building
+It uses Gentoo for everything (versions, ebuilds, etc.) and gets packages from cloveros.ga instead of building

 ### How often is this updated?
 It's stable rolling release (Gentoo Stable).
 It's updated about once a week: http://twitter.com/cloveros_ga